lweitkamp/optimizing_transformers/README.md

 how these techniques work.
 Parallelization techniques for example are written in MPI, and it will not make sense to benchmark performance there.

+Maybe in the end I'll turn it into one unified transformer model (if it's even possible) and benchmark that on wikitext or so.

 | Technique | Implemented | Code | Unit Tests | Blog Post |
 | :-------- | :---------: | :--- | :--------- | :-------- |
 | Packing | ✔️ | [Packing](https://github.com/lweitkamp/optimizing_transformers/blob/main/optimizing_transformers/alibi.py) | [tests](https://github.com/lweitkamp/optimizing_transformers/blob/main/optimizing_transformers/alibi_test.py) |  |